Summary

 Tuxedo Accessories

-While you can’t really go wrong with a black satin bow tie, we have a few ideas for you.
-If you are attending the event with someone, you can certainly wear a bow or long tie that matches the color of her dress (which calls for a floor-length gown in black-tie dress code or women).
-Further, you can accent the color with a pocket square that matches the bow tie color as well.
-This is a really nice way to tie the couple together and still look formal.
+If you are attending the event with someone, you can certainly wear a bow or long tie that matches the color of her dress (which requires a floor-length gown in black-tie wedding dress codes for women).
+If she is wearing a black dress, you can choose a color that matches the season (light colors for spring, jewel tones in autumn, holiday colors, floral patterns, etc.).
+Further, you can accent the color with a pocket square that matches the bow tie color This is a really nice way to tie the couple together and still look formal.

 Of course, we prefer bow ties, however, we have seen people wear both bow ties and long ties to black tie events.
 While long ties are not overly traditional for such events, it has become acceptable to wear them.
-Some men are just not comfortable in bow ties and prefer long ties.
-It is personal style and preference.

 However, there is one practical reason we have seen when guys do not want to wear a bow tie.
-If they have a longer beard, you cannot even see the bow tie because the beard covers it.
+If they have a longer beard, you cannot even see the bow tie because the beard covers it!
 In this particular case, guys will choose a long tie and pocket square.

 A white dress shirt is advised, as are black patent leather shoes.